The Dancing Housewife on How to Spice Up a Marriage

 Don’t we look happy?
 Crap loads of fun aside, there are significant advantages to dancing full-on amateur with your spouse over dancing pro-am with someone half your age (okay, less than half your age).

 Equal Footing.
-Obviously since I am the am in pro-am, I’m the weaker half of the partnership so I generally feel pressure not to make him look bad.
-Lucky for me, my pro is the consummate professionalTranslation: he’s not an egotistical attention-grabber who out-dances me every chance he gets just to prove he’s faaaaaabulousssss.
+Obviously since I am the “am” in the pro-am partnership, I’m the weaker half so I generally feel pressure not to make my pro look bad.
+Lucky for me, my pro is the consummate professional.
+Translation: he’s not an egotistical attention-grabber who out-dances me every chance he gets just to prove he’s faaaaaabulousssss.
 Anyway, there’s none of that inherent pressure not to mess up with the Dancing Doc because if I make a mistake I’m confident he’ll return the favor.
 He does some things better than I do and vice-versa.
-Frankly, he is way more natural than I am, but I log way more hours in the studio than he does, which puts us on equal footing with regard to making each other look bad.
+Frankly, he is way more natural and relaxed than I am, but I log way more hours in the studio than he does, which puts us on equal footing with regard to making each other look bad.
 Plus we’re married … and parents… so we’ve got each other’s backs on the whole looking bad thing anyway, no matter who’s at fault.

 Icky-Weird Factor.
 Pro-am heats in my age division and at my proficiency level look more like a mixer at a cougar convention than a ballroom competition.
 Seriously, my coach/professional partner is thirty years younger than me, which is pretty much the status quo in the ballroom world.
 Young pros are always hoisting old broads around the dance floor.
 I know fifty is the new thirty, but dancing with a 23-year old in public that does not involve the phrase “mother-of-the-groom” at a wedding reception still makes me a teensy-weensy bit queasy.
 Dancing with my husband, on the other hand, feels perfectly natural and normal and age appropriate.
-You get the picture.

 Great Way to Spice Up a Marriage.
 The reason we started dancing in the first place was to avoid falling into the dangerous trap of living parallel lives.
 Drifting apart… it’s a sad fate suffered by lots of otherwise happily married couples once their chicks leave the nest.
 Dancing pro-am is great, but I wasn’t looking for a new dance partner… I just wanted the old one back.
 And now I have him.